 - Manual.
-Human annotators assess quality dimensions of generated texts. - Main criticisms of automatic evaluation metrics - Uninterpretability.
+Assess quality dimensions of generated texts with humans. - Main criticisms of automatic evaluation metrics - Uninterpretability.
 Errors are not distinguishable, not all "errors" are wrong. - Unreliability.
 Automatic and human assessment often do not correlate. - Dilemma of evaluation - Only manual evaluation is seen as reliable, but it costs time and money. - Automatic evaluation is needed to observe progress during development.